Muhammad-Manzoor/Quiz-App/README.md

-The build file is too big to add to this Github repo.
+The build folder is too big to add to this GitHub repo.